 I love blogging: From day one I got passionate about the process and the results.
 The only thing that makes me sad is seeing lots of older articles I once wrote being forgotten with time.
 We’ve seen a few great articles on getting more value from your old content including getting more traffic to it and breathing new life into it using images.
 In this article I am following up with some tips on getting really creative with bringing your old content back into the focus.

 The end of the year is coming, and it is the perfect time to start looking through all of that old content to see what can be re-used creatively.

-Now is the perfect time to look through all of your old content to see what can be re-used creativelyClick to tweet
+Now is the perfect time to look through your old content to see what can be re-used creativelyClick to tweet

 Bloggers should squeeze every bit of value they can out of what they write because we all know, it’s not about how many articles you write: It’s about how much effort you put into writing and marketing each of them.

 Here are some creative ways to give your old content wings:

 Keeping track of old content